Facebook pixel Multi-factor Authentication

 How does it work?

-When employees log in from an unrecognized system or device, Office 365 will request approval for the login on the enrolled phone.
+When you log in from an unrecognized system or device, the logon process will request approval for the login on the enrolled phone.

 Why are we doing this?